macaba/STM32-UART-Example/README.md

 # STM32-UART-Example

+- Uses UART idle timeout interrupt, fires when line is idle for a short duration.
-- Uses STM32CubeMX & HAL
+- STM32CubeMX & HAL
 - Bare metal (no RTOS)
 - Set up UART with circular DMA channel